Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 ### (iii) Clamp-on Ground Meter Method

-Measurements Zmed <sub>CGM</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each cylinder (representing the turbine grounding) to the horizontal electrode.
+Measurements Zmed <sub>CGM</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each cylinder (representing the turbine grounding) to the horizontal electrode - Figure 5.

 **Figure 5**